 In recent years, the state insurance regulatory framework has come under increased federal scrutiny.
 As part of an effort to strengthen the regulation of the financial services market, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank") was enacted in 2010.
-Hundreds of regulations required pursuant to this law must still be finalized, and we cannot predict what the final regulations will require but do not expect a material impact on the Allstate Life Group's operations.
-The law also created the Federal Insurance Office ("FIO") within the Treasury Department.
-The FIO monitors the insurance industry, provides advice to the Financial Stability Oversight Council ("FSOC"), represents the U.S. on international insurance matters and studies the current regulatory system, and is expected to submit a report to Congress in 2013.
+Many regulations required pursuant to this law must still be finalized, and we cannot predict what the final regulations will require but do not expect a material impact on the Allstate Life Group's operations.
+Dodd-Frank also created the Federal Insurance Office ("FIO") within the Treasury Department.
+The FIO monitors the insurance industry, provides advice to the Financial Stability Oversight Council ("FSOC"), represents the U.S. on international insurance matters, and studies the current regulatory system.
+FIO submitted a report to Congress in December 2013 addressing how to improve and modernize the system of insurance regulation.
 In addition, state legislators and insurance regulators continue to examine the appropriate nature and scope of state insurance regulation.
 We cannot predict whether any specific state or federal measures will be adopted to change the nature or scope of the regulation of insurance or what effect any such measures would have on the Allstate Life Group.